b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 know the truth, the best we can do is to examine the evidence.
 After that one judge may incline to declare the accused guilty the other will give him the benefit of doubt.
 There is no certainty or a great solution here.
-In such a case some people suggest to present both results with authors conclusions and let the readers decide for themselves.
+In such a case some people suggest to present both the results with the author's conclusions and let the readers decide for themselves.
 Others suggest to collect a greater sample to make sure which conclusion is right.
 Still, others suggest that you should plan your experiment (its goals and the ways to achieve them) carefully beforehand.
 Once you got your data you stick to the plan even if the result is disappointing to you.
 So, if we decide to compare `blue` vs `other` and did not establish the statistical significance we stop there, we do not go fishing for